AbbasSrour/notes/Work/ERP/Sales/Pricelist.md

 - [ ] For profit fields we should have another column that shows the final price, or in the case of range min price and max price, usd and company
 - [ ] change to form variant with smaller columns
 - [ ] Error required number received NAN for multuple fields when trying to save
+- [ ] customerGroupMismatch translate and guard against

 ## List
 - [ ] Reset To Draft should be under the edit action not last in the list.